anthony2515/my_portfolio_server/README.md

 }
 ```

+and I set the source to all endpoints to this "/(.*)"

 # File Structure
 -All the files that we need to make these server are stored in the server directory